-- ❖ Cessation and withdrawal procedures: As in previous years, the BAMF continues to initiate a high number of revocation procedures.
-A total of 117,093 revocation procedures were initiated in 2021, which marks a decrease in comparison to the three previous years however.
-In 96.1 % of all cases, the BAMF ended up not revoking the protection status.
-Nevertheless, the status of 6,630 persons was revoked in 2021, mainly of nationalities from Syria, Iraq, Afghanistan and Iran (see detailed statistics under Cessation and review of protection status).
-95,960 revocation procedures were still pending at the end of 2021. - ❖ Long term residence for beneficiaries of international protection: Beneficiaries of internal protection are eligible for a permanent residence permit after five years (three years if they have a good command of the German language).
-A total of 70,705 beneficiaries of international were granted a permanent residence permit under these conditions in 2021, marking a sharp increased compared to 16,338 in 2020.
-This is likely caused by the high number of persons being granted refugee status in 2016, and who were then granted a permanent residence permit after five years. - ❖ Family reunification: Family reunification for beneficiaries of subsidiary protection continues to be limited to 1,000 persons per month as a matter of policy.
-However, in 2021, only 5,958 visas were issued for family members of beneficiaries of subsidiary protection in practice, and thus only half of the foreseen quota was used.
+- ❖ Cessation and revocation: In 2022 the number of revocation procedures further decreased in comparison to the three previous years Nevertheless, the status of 2,649 persons was revoked in 2022, mainly of persons from Syria, Iraq, Afghanistan and Iran (see detailed statistics under Cessation and review of protection status).
+More importantly the legal framework on cessation and revocation has been amended substantially.
+The changes serve to relieve the administrative and judicial bodies, therefore no more routine revisions are foreseen by the amended legal framework. - Long term residence for beneficiaries of international protection: Beneficiaries of international protection are eligible for a permanent residence permit after five years (three years if they have a good command of the German language). - ❖ Family reunification for beneficiaries of subsidiary protection: Family reunification for beneficiaries of subsidiary protection continues to be limited to 1,000 persons per month as a matter of policy.
+However, However, in 2022, 8,900 visas were issued for family members of beneficiaries of subsidiary protection in practice, thus only half of the foreseen quota was used.
 This is similar to previous years.
-Difficulties for family reunification continued to be exacerbated by long waiting periods at embassies.
+Difficulties for family reunification continued to be exacerbated by long waiting periods at embassies. - Ad hoc family reunification programmes: Several Federal States have initiated ad hoc programmes for family members of Syrians living in Germany.
+Many of these programmes have been extended beyond 2021.
+A number of Federal States decided to put similar family reunification